DoD-Platform-One/bbctl/README.md

 ```

 ### Add new commands with cobra
 The base command is defined in cmd.go and new subcommands are added in NewRootCmd function.
 Follow list.go as an example to create a new subommand.
+Refer to [command semantics](./doc/command.md) for the practices followed in naming bbctl commands.

 ### Build and Install
 Execute the following to build the executable and make it available in $GOPATH/bin directory: